Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 As explained before, for each join we study the three main variants (subject-subject, subject-object, and object-object).
 Besides, for each join type and variant we use two different query sets (\textsf{-big} and \textsf{-small}), which differ in the average number of results returned by the queries.

 We also consider the following features of the groups, which are relevant for the analysis in our experimental evaluation:

 \begin{itemize} \item Joins A, B, and C involve no unbound predicates; in this category, \kdostriplesplus does not improve the results of \kdostriples, since a single predicate is always checked. \item In each category, queries are listed in order of increasing ``complexity'', in the sense that additional unbound variables lead to a larger number of intermediate results, and therefore additional computation is required.
-As in the experiments with triple-patterns, we display all our performances in time per result, to facilitate comparisons across different joins. \end{itemize}
+As in the experiments with triple patterns, we display all our performances in time per result, to facilitate comparisons across different joins. \end{itemize} }

-For each join type, we display query times for the strategies applied: merge-join (\textsf{-merge}), and left- (\textsf{-left}) and right-chaining (\textsf{-right}), as well as interactive evaluation in \kdostriples (\textsf{-int})~\cite{AGBFMPNkais14}.
+Finally, for each join type, we display query times for the different join strategies applied in each case: merge-join (\textsf{-merge}), and left- (\textsf{-left}) and right-chaining (\textsf{-right}), as well as interactive evaluation in \kdostriples (\textsf{-int})~\cite{AGBFMPNkais14}.
 Note that in some joins, specific strategies are inherently less efficient; we display all of them for \rdfcsa in our results for completeness, excluding only the alternatives that would cause a full database query ($?s,?p,?o$).
 Because of the inherent inefficiency of some techniques depending on the type of join, we will focus our discussion mainly on the most efficient strategies for each join type.
-Particularly, even though MonetDB and RDF-3X are slightly more competitive in joins than in triple-patterns, they are still far from competitive overall.
-Moreover, for some query patterns and configurations we were not able to obtain results in reasonable time with these tools (although a very small number of query sets also failed with \kdostriples or \kdostriplesplus); in those cases the corresponding bar will appear empty in the plots that display the results.
-Taking all of this into consideration, we will focus most of our analysis on the comparison between \rdfcsa and \kdostriples or \kdostriplesplus.
+Moreover, for some query patterns and configurations we were not able to obtain results in reasonable time with some tools: multiple query sets could not run in MonetDB, including all variants of join G and H, due to the two unbound predicates; several query sets are also omitted for RDF-3X, Virtuoso, and Blazegraph; a few query sets also failed with \kdostriples or \kdostriplesplus.
+When no time could be obtained, the corresponding bar will appear empty in the plots that display the results.

+As discussed before, space and time comparisons between the more compact solutions (\rdfcsa and \kdostriples) and the remaining alternatives may be affected by SPARQL query parsing and other overheads that are not considered in the former.
+Therefore, the direct comparison of the results could be unfair to SPARQL-compliant stores, especially in the simpler joins that return a smaller number of results.
+In more complex joins, in which the number of unbound variables is large, and especially in \textsf{-big} query sets, the overhead of query parsing should be smaller and time comparisons should more accurately reflect the actual query performance.
+Taking all of this into consideration, we will focus most of our analysis on the comparison between \rdfcsa and \kdostriples (or \kdostriplesplus), highlighting only particular cases where the performance of the other systems should be noted.